These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 1. Potential for dropped or abandoned calls

-When powering through a list of phone numbers, the process is to make the call, give it several rings, and then hang up if there’s no answer.
+When powering through a list of phone numbers, the process involves making the call, giving it several rings, and then hanging up if there is no answer.

 2. Initial setup and training costs